Legal officer sessional fee compensates Reserve legal officers for the following.

 National Practice Manager, Defence Legal Division.

-This clause applies in any period for which a legal officer is entitled to pay as a Reserve member and also performs duties that meet conditions for payment of the sessional fee set out in subsection 4.9.6.
+This section applies in any period for which a legal officer is entitled to pay as a Reserve member and also performs duties that meet conditions for payment of the sessional fee set out in section 4.9.6.

 If the member's Reserve salary for the period is less that the amount of sessional fee that would be payable for the same period, the member may elect in writing to be paid the higher amount of sessional fee under this Division instead of the salary.

-This clause does not affect the member's entitlement to Reserve allowance payable under DFRT Determination No. 11 of 2013, ADF Allowances.
+This section does not affect the member's entitlement to Reserve allowance payable under DFRT Determination No. 11 of 2013, ADF Allowances.

 To avoid doubt, a member may be paid a combination of salary and sessional fee for a day, but is not entitled to payment for more than six hours duty in total for that day.